 Lent isn’t about performance but about presence- God care about our heart posture and about being intentional in our relationship with Him.
 Even small moments here and there honor God when it’s done with a sincere heart.

 One thing that has helped me when being busy is to just keep praying throughout the day.
-Not just inthe mornings or before bed, but frequently thoughout the day.
+Not just in the mornings or before bed, but frequently throughout the day.
 Regularly praying to God and including Him throughout my day has helped me keep Him closer and helped me feel His presence.

 Closing